benjamincrozat/content/posts/publish-config-files-laravel.md

 Categories: laravel
 ---

-To publish additional configuration files in Laravel, use:
+To publish additional configuration files in Laravel 11, use:

 ```bash
 php artisan config:publish